 3 1/2 to 4 cups powdered sugar, sifted

 - Make Buttercream

-In another large bowl, combine the buttermilk, eggs and vanilla then use a handheld mixer on medium speed to combine.
+In another large bowl, combine the buttermilk, oil, eggs and vanilla then use a handheld mixer on medium speed to combine.
 Turn the mixer to low and add the dry ingredients in 3 parts, mixing gently until they disappear and the batter is smooth.
 Scrape the bottom and sides of the bowl then with the mixer still on low, add the coffee and mix just until combined.

 Divide the batter between prepared cake pans then bake until a cake tester comes out clean, 35 to 40 minutes.
 Cool in the pans for 30 minutes then turn out onto a cooling rack and cool completely.

 Melt 8 ounces of milk chocolate either over a double boiler or in the microwave.Set aside to cool.

 In a large bowl, combine the softened butter, vanilla and salt.
 Use a hand mixer to beat on medium-low speed for about 2 minutes.
 Reduce the speed to low and slowly add the powdered sugar.
 Stop the mixer occasionally and scrape down the sides of the bowl.